Digital technology has opened up a whole new world of B2B lead generation channels for organisations.

-This engagement process leads to conversations, and potentially a meeting.
+This engagement process leads to conversations, and potentially a meeting which is positively influence on conversion rate.
 I’ve often used this method for engaging with people on a one-to-one basis and been extremely successful with it.

 This online engagement has become what we all now know as “Social Selling”.